cds-snc/notification-planning/.github/ISSUE_TEMPLATE/a11y-issue.md

 ---
 name: A11y issue
 about: Template for detailing a11y issues
-title: 'Name of page.
-Summary of issue'
+title: Name of page.
+Summary of issue
-labels: 'Accessiblity | Accessibilité'
+labels: Accessiblity | Accessibilité
 assignees: ''

 ---